vsevolodnedora/bns_ppr_tools/README.md

 2) reflevels by specifying `--rl` option (will not affect `corr`, `mass`, `hist` tasks, as they use the entire simulation domain by default.
 3) variable names by specifying `--v_n` option.

+Known issues:
+- making many plots, e.g. setting `--it all` and `--v_n all` for a task `-t plotcorr`, might cause some images to be emtpy.
+Cause: overload of matplotlib.pyplot cash.
+Required plot can be redone with the code separately.
+This corrects the problem.

 # gw.py

 Requirements: